tranminhduc4796/devc_backend/README.md

-# momo_data_backend
+# Backend for DevC Competition
-Back-end of Momo in DevC competition. psql -U ducmtran momo_backend
+Back-end for Momo in DevC competition. psql -U ducmtran momo_backend